Hudson River Wind Meditations

 Hudson River Wind Meditations is the twentieth and final solo studio album by American musician Lou Reed, released in April 2007 by Sounds True.
-Hal Willner and Reed produced the album, a collection of meditational music intended to relax the body, mind and spirit, adjunct to Tai chi and bodywork.
+Hal Willner and Reed produced the album, a collection of meditational music intended to relax the body, mind and spirit, adjunct to tai chi and bodywork.
 It is a departure from his regular rock output.

-It is named for one of New York City's key features, the Hudson River.
+It is named for the Hudson River in New York City.
 The cover photograph is also by Reed.

 Track listing

 Personnel

 Credits are adapted from the Hudson River Wind Meditations liner notes.